fsvreddit/bot-bouncer/README.md

 ## Next

+* Add ability for mods submitting accounts manually to receive feedback on the account's classification
 * Reduce false positives on one evaluator
 * Remove "bot mentions" feature due to low numbers of bot detections
 * Daily digest now includes details of users who were unbanned